reidgs/TerraBot/README.md

 You may find the other tutorials there helpful as well.

-The TerraBot consists of three ROS *nodes* or processes, one for the arduino communication with the sensors/actuators, one hardware feed for publishing the clean data and listening for actuation commands, and one that you will write for your agent.
+The TerraBot consists of three ROS *nodes* or processes, one for the arduino (or simulator) communication with the sensors/actuators, one relay node for publishing the clean data and listening for actuation commands, and one that you will write for your agent.
-The hardware feed *publishes* sensor data and *subscribes* to actuation commands over ROS topics of specific types (shown above).
+The relay node *publishes* sensor data and *subscribes* to actuation commands over ROS topics of specific types (shown above).
 Your agent will be a ROS *node* which subscribes to each of the sensors topics, plans actions, and publishes to actuators.